Ger-01/Ger-01/README.md

 * 🌍  I'm based in Bogotá, Colombia
 * 🧠  I'm learning Data visualization
 * 🤝  I'm open to collaborating on Projects
-* ⚡  I am really interestes in Machine Learning, so I want to learn about it and be able to direct my career towards it.
+* ⚡  I am really interested in Machine Learning, so I want to learn about it and be able to direct my career towards it.

 ### Skills